turtleflyer/compare-react-state-management-solutions/README.md

 ![logical model](doc/logical-model.png)

 Any `Pixel` component has a prop `alternative` which is bound to a global state record that holds the value of some color.
-That means any pixel is subscribed to some "alternative". `ControlPixel` in its turn is subscribed to a "choice" that is binary.
-It is the key that holds the name of the "alternative" or `null` value.
+That means any pixel is subscribed to some "alternative".
+Each `ControlPixel`, that is a parent of `Pixel`, has a unique key referencing to the value of "choice" in the global state.
+Thus `ControlPixel` is subscribed to its "choice" that may change at any time.
+The "choice", which is binary, in its turn is a key name that holds the "alternative" key or `null` value.
 If the "choice" retains a `null`, then the controlled `Pixel` gets missed - the "choice" is disabled.
-Otherwise, it makes `Pixel` subscribe to the color correlated with the "alternative" name it belongs to.
-It introduces the test model with the dynamic subscription.
-In the beginning, each row has its default "choice", and every "choice" of two holds a different "alternative".
+Otherwise, it makes `Pixel` components of that "choice" subscribe to the color correlated with the "alternative" they belong to.
+It introduces the test model with a two-level dynamic subscription.
+In the beginning, each row has its default "choice", and every "choice" of two holds a different "alternative" keys.
 The row of the "choice" 0 follows the "choice" 1.

 There are several test commands to measure the performance: